 Mass Audubon welcomes visitors to capture the beauty and wonder of our statewide network of wildlife sanctuaries through photography.
 If you would like to use a wildlife sanctuary for commercial photography purposes, please review the complete guidelines and learn how to schedule a time.

 - Many thriving habitats including grasslands, Atlantic White Cedar swamp, pine-oak forest, cold streams, and more.

 - Educational programs for school groups (Pre-K through Grade 12), as well as for Scout troops, that teach the interconnections between land, air, water, and wildlife.

 - A variety of programs and workshops for all ages and interests, including nature walks, sunset hikes, and family excursions.

 - River Herring and Muskrat returning to the stream after a long absence.

-- Birds have flocked to this vibrant site, including common species (Red-shouldered Hawks and Northern Harriers) and rarer visitors (King Rails, Blue Grosbeaks, and Caspian Terns).
+- A variety of birds including common species (Red-shouldered Hawks and Orchard Orioles) and rarer visitors (King Rails and Caspian Terns).

 Get an overview of the history, habitat restoration, and continuing conservation taking place at Tidmarsh Wildlife Sanctuary.